inBeat/inbeat-website/content/top-influencers/tiktok/ireland/_index.md

 ---
-title: Top 10 TikTok Influencers In Ireland In 2023
+title: Top 10 TikTok Influencers In Ireland In 2024
 description: >-
-  Find top TikTok influencers in Ireland in 2023.
+  Find top TikTok influencers in Ireland in 2024.
 Most popular hashtags: #fyp #duet #foryoupage #irish.
 platform: TikTok
 hits: 626
-text_top: Identify the best TikTok influencers on inBeat.
+text_top: See the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat has 626 TikTok influencers like this in Ireland for you to connect with.
+text_bottom: Our database holds 626 TikTok influencers like this in Ireland for you to work with.
 profiles:
   - username: "kyaslife"
     fullname: >-